PDKelly25/University-Projects/CE310/README.md

 - Population size: 500 vs. 2000
 - Tournament size: 2 vs. 5
 - Set the other parameters of the GP to the following values: generations = 30, crossover rate = 0.7, mutation rate = 0.3.

+Note that analysing two problems with two population sizes and two tournament sizes result in eight combinations and consequently you need to run eight different experiments.

+Once the runs are completed, analyse the data provided by the system and make sure you look carefully at the output produced in different runs. *Is the GA maximising or minimising the fitness?*

+Then summarize the results in form of a table, reporting statistics obtained in different configurations when solving your chosen problem.
+Please select statistics you think are most appropriate to characterize the behaviour of the GP.

+Identify the parameter configuration that worked best for each problem and then do a further set of 10 runs with each configuration chosen.